-534. Finally and before summarizing its conclusion in respect of the trust issues in the instant case, the Tribunal notes that transferring ownership of assets to a trustee pursuant to a trust instrument is a centuries-old institution of the English common law.
-Settling certain properties into a trust, thus transferring legal ownership to the trustee and adopting provisions with regard to the beneficiaries-including leaving their establishment at the trustee's discretion, subject to the powers of a protector as the case may be-is a well-established legal institution at common law, which is recognized internationally today pursuant to the Hague Convention on the Law Applicable to Trusts and their Recognition of 1 July 1985.
-The Tribunal sees no reason to unsettle a centuries-old legal institution when the trust instruments at hand do not depart from standard forms used in countless other similar settlements.
+- 546. Finally and before summarizing its conclusion in respect of the Trust issues in the instant case, the Tribunal notes that transferring ownership of assets to a trustee pursuant to a trust instrument is a centuries-old institution of the English common law.
+Settling certain properties into a trust, thus transferring legal ownership to the trustee and adopting provisions with regard to the beneficiaries, is a well-established legal institution at common law, which is recognised internationally today pursuant to the Hague Convention on the Law Applicable to Trusts and their Recognition of 1 July 1985.
+The Tribunal sees no reason to unsettle a centuries-old legal institution when the instrument of trust at hand is used in an offshore profit sharing scheme for employees, and in that respect is uncontroversial.
 To do so would put into question the validity of the very concept of trusts at a time when their recognition goes well beyond the common-law countries.
 Indeed, in recent years, trusts have found a significant measure of acceptance in some civil law jurisdictions, although there is no evidence before the Tribunal that they are accepted instruments in Russian law.
-This is a question which will remain open for argument in any merits phase of this case in connection with Respondent's contentions about Claimant's "unclean hands" and about Claimant being the instrumentality of a "criminal enterprise."
+This is a question which will remain open for argument in any merits phase of this case in connection with Respondent's contentions about Claimant's "unclean hands" and about Claimant being the instrumentality of a "criminal enterprise." - 547.
+On the basis of the foregoing, the Tribunal finds as follows in relation to Claimant: - Claimant is wholly-owned by the VP Trust. - Chiltern, as Custodian Trustee of the VP Trust, owns and controls Claimant.